4LW 2019 - 2020

 Welcome to our class page.
 Here you can access our weekly update, class spellings and homework.
-Our P.E. day is a Tuesday.
+Our P.E. days are Monday (swimming) and Wednesday the children will be outdoors on a Wednesday weather dependent, so please ensure that they have appropriate kit.

 My name is Mrs Whipp.
-I have been at Offley for five years now, having initially started as a maternity leave cover for Mrs McLoughlin.
+I have been at Offley for six years now, having initially started as a maternity leave cover for Mrs McLoughlin.
 Before joining Offley, I taught at a variety of schools across both Cheshire and Manchester.
 My subject responsibility at school is Computing, which I love.
-Outside of school, I live with my husband and enjoy walking, drawing, photography and reading.
+Outside of school, I live with my husband and two cats.
+I enjoy walking, drawing, photography and reading.
 As I love learning new things, I am currently learning to quilt.

 You can check if a book you are reading at home has an Accelerated Reader quiz in your ZPD range by following this link and searching for the book.